Subset-UCSD/Commit-Challenge-2025/README.md

 - [ ] Cave game
   - [ ] Get server running
-    - I just applied for a cheap server will hear back in like 6 days.
-      - can we get an update here
   - [ ] Get networking going
   - [ ] Get renderer working